quinlanjager/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Using AJAX techniques, Tweeter dynamically makes HTTP requests without needing a page reload.
+This creates a seamless user experience.
+To make data persistent, even in the event of a server restart, tweets are saved to a database powered by MongoDB.

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
+1. Clone or download this repository.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

+- body-parser
+- chance
+- express
+- md5
+- mongodb

+## Technologies used

+### Frontend
+* jQuery

+### Backend
+* Node
-- Express
+* Express
-- Node 5.10.x or above
+* MongoDB